nstglc/hex_coupling_parcstrace/README.md

 0. Coupling methodology and scripts

-The scripts require three files to work: the TRACE input file, the PARCS input file, and the PARCS output file.
-The input files are provided after completing the modeling phase, while the PARCS output file is obtained after running a Steady State (SS) Stand-Alone (SA) PARCS simulation.
+The scripts require two files to work: the TRACE input file and the PARCS output file.
+The input file is provided after completing the modeling phase, while the PARCS output file is obtained after running a Steady State (SS) Stand-Alone (SA) PARCS simulation.

 1. Core script